 A very useful measure of financial operations is the Statement of Cash Flows.
 This statement provides the sources of cash inflows and outflows for four major activities: operating, noncapital financing, capital and related financing, and investing activities.
-The Authority did not receive cash for capital financing activities during the years ended June 30, 2011 and 2010.
+The Authority received approximately \$57,000 from financing activities related to the sale of loans for the year ended June 30, 2012, and did not receive cash for capital financing activities during the year ended June 30, 2011.